Malaquías Montoya: Teaching

+Work

+Montoya gained prominence for his silkscreen printed posters that address social justice issues.
+During the 1960s and 70s, a period when printmaking became a favored medium for activist artists, it facilitated more accessible, affordable, and efficient poster production.
+Thus, he is known for incorporating social justice themes in his work including immigration, the Zapatista movement, and Palestine.
+His art is evidence of social justice themes that expose the realities of marginalized communities that can make people uncomfortable.

-Montoya is known for incorporating social justice themes in his work.
-In 2006 he completed a series of paintings and screenprints on the death penalty which referenced those killed by the death penalty from Ethel and Julius Rosenberg, to Jesus Christ.
-Other themes include immigration, the zapatista movement, Palestine, and others.
+In 2006 he completed a series of paintings and screenprints on the death penalty which referenced those killed by the death penalty including Ethel and Julius Rosenberg and Jesus Christ.

 Montoya has produced substantial work on the issue of immigration.
-He produced the print “Immigrant’s Dream (2004)” which shows a faceless figure covered completely in the American flag with serves as a bag with a tag labeled “undocumented.”
+He produced the print Immigrant’s Dream (2004) which shows a faceless figure covered completely in the American flag which serves as a bag with a tag labeled “undocumented.”
 This print presented the horrific reality of what becomes of the coveted American Dream.
-Another print titled, “Undocumented” includes a man trapped in barbed wire with the word undocumented written in red with blood dripping across his body.
+Another print titled, Undocumented includes a man trapped in barbed wire with the word undocumented written in red with blood dripping across his body.
 The barbed wire is representative of the physical barrier of the US Mexico Border migrants encounter when crossing the border.
 In addition the captivity of the man within the barbed wire is metaphorical for the emotional suffering due to migration.

-Montoya’s art is evident of social justice themes that expose the realities of marginalized communities that can make people uncomfortable.
+In 2023 he created a sizable mural at the UC Davis Student Community Center.
+Montoya holds the view that the artist's role in the community remains unchanged despite technological advancements and the prevalence of social media.
+He asserts, "I perceive their role to be constant; the artist's task is to articulate the issues presented to us in a convoluted manner, enabling people to comprehend the role they need to fulfill.
+I believe the cultural worker's responsibility is to interpret information from those in power and present it back to the community in a clearer form."